saltycrocs/bookworm-light/exampleSite/content/blog/post-3.md

 ---
-title: DIY Paper Diamond Tutorial with HUNGRY HEART
+title: How To Clean Your Eyelash Extensions
 description: meta description
 image: images/post/06.jpg
 date: 2021-01-25T11:35:57.000+06:00
-author: Henara Colii
+author: Simone
-tags:
+tags: []
-- Diy
-- Toy
-categories:
+categories: []
-- LifeStyle

 ---
 A paper diamond is such a pretty way to bring a flair of stylish luxury to your home..
 Ut bibendum lacus vestibulum maximus suscipit.
 Quisque vitae nibh iaculis neque blandit euismod.